rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 #### 2. Probability

 To properly describe a random variable, we turn to probability.
-A straightforward way to think of probability is that it is the ratio of the ratio of the actual number of occurences divided the total number of possible occurences.
+A straightforward way to think of probability is that it is the ratio of the actual number of occurences divided by the total number of possible occurences.
 However, there are a few different ways to assign probabilities to outcomes, typically divided into three types:

 1. **Classical** probability.

 This type of probability assumes that outcomes are equally probable, and assigns probabilities as the ratio of the number of specified outcomes over the number of outcomes in the sample space.
 We can again use the fair six-sided die as an example of this type of probability.
 There are six possible outcomes, so each outcome has a 1 in 6 chance of occurring.

 This type of probability is intuitive and easy to work with, but of course hinges on equally probable outcomes, which does not have to be the case.
-For example, a dice with some of the corners rounded is not fair - the numbers around the rounded corners are less likely to end up facing upward.
+For example, a dice with some of the corners rounded is not fair - the rounded corners make it harder for some numbers to end up facing upward.

 2. **Frequentist** or **empirical** probability.